Trees and the Built Environment

 Frequently Asked Questions: Maryland Forest Preservation Act of 2013

-Ninety percent of Maryland’s forest land is owned by private woodland owners.
+Ninety percent of Marylandís forest land is owned by private woodland owners.
 Forest land is one of our greatest natural resources and if taken care of, can offer long term benefits for everyone.
 With these thoughts in mind we offer again this year many seedlings to assist landowners in their afforestation or reforestation projects.
 We hope that within these pages you will find the right options for your land and your objectives for that land.
-The John S. Ayton State Forest Tree Nursery is now taking seedling orders for the 2014 planting season.
-Please click here to purchase your seedlings online.
+The John S. Ayton State Forest Tree Nursery is now closed, but will open again in the fall.
+Please sign up to get notice of when we are taking orders again.

 Forests of the Northern United States